 —Dice usted que es experto en arquitectura moderna.

 —El de Semana Santa.

-Another great joke to learn a little bit about double meanings of certain words as well as learn just a little bit of cultural phrases.
-Here, we are looking at the different meanings for the word “puente”.
+Another great joke to learn a little bit about double meanings of certain words as well as learn just a little bit about cultural phrases.
+Here, we are looking at the different meanings of the word “puente”.